sirisian/ecmascript-types/soa.md

 The interleaved equivalent can do neither: a stride of ```Transform.byteLength``` defeats the vector unit and pulls two unused fields into every cache line.

-A pass that reads one column and writes another - ```position``` from ```velocity```, the shape of every integrator - needs no runtime overlap check to vectorize, because distinct fields are distinct allocations and so provably cannot alias.
+A pass that reads one column and writes another - ```position``` from ```velocity```, the shape of every integrator - needs no runtime overlap check to vectorize, because distinct fields occupy disjoint columns and so provably cannot alias.
 This is the single-threaded counterpart of the cache-line fact below: the same premise, that each field is its own column, lets a vector unit load and store two columns without proving at run time that they do not overlap.
 An engine cannot make that assumption about two arbitrary ```[].<T>``` arguments, since they might be the same array, nor about two ```ref``` parameters, since ```zip(a, a, ...)``` aliases them deliberately; the columns of one ```SoA``` are the case where the guarantee holds by construction rather than by analysis.

 Growth reallocates all columns together under one capacity, amortized as ```[].<T>``` is.